Maple Hayes

-Maple Hayes is late 18th century manor house, now occupied by a special needs school, near Lichfield, Staffordshire.
+Maple Hayes is late 18th century manor house, now occupied by a special education school, near Lichfield, Staffordshire.
 It is a Grade II listed building.

 In 1728 a farmhouse stood at Maple Hayes.
 When the owner William Jesson died in 1732 the estate was shared by his daughters.
 In 1786 his great nephew sold the estate to George Addams a wine merchant of Lichfield.

 Addams built a new manor house on the site in 1794.
 In a plain Georgian style the house was of three storeys, five bays and a central porched entrance, and with single-storey wings.